 Harriet Druker, MSc, MBA

 Harriet Druker, MSc, MBA is a Genetic Counsellor and Regional Account Manager for Eastern Canada and Michigan.
 Harriet obtained her BSc in Biology and MSc in Genetic Counselling from McGill University in 1993 and 1996 respectively.
 In 2006, she received an MBA from the Schulich School of Business.
 Harriet worked for 22 years as a clinical genetic counsellor in prenatal, paediatrics, and cancer genetics.
 From 2000 -2018 she was the senior genetic counsellor in the first paediatric Cancer Genetics Program in North America at The Hospital for Sick Children.
-Harriet supervised hundreds of genetic counselling students and genetic trainees.
 She was the Director of the Cancer Genetic Counselling Course for Master level students at The University of Toronto from 2000-2017.
 She continues as an adjunct lecturer and clinical supervisor.
-Harriet was a Principal Investigator at SickKids' Research Institute and a senior author and co-investigator for numerous research studies.
+Harriet was a Principal Investigator at SickKids’ Research Institute and a senior author and co-investigator for numerous research studies.
 Harriet served as a resource for many hereditary cancer groups including Li-Fraumeni Exploration (LiFE) International Research Consortium, Canadian MEN 1, Tuberous Sclerosis Canada Sclerose Tubereuse, VHL Alliance, and was an invited member of the AACR Pediatric Cancer Working Group which established surveillance guideli×